min4builder/lakec/README.md

-The P compiler is based on the `cproc` C compiler, since both languages are rather similar.
+The Lake compiler is based on the `cproc` C compiler, since both languages are rather similar.

 The compiler and language are still under development, and the syntax